All About Health Anxiety and How to Overcome it with Psychological Therapy & Counselling

 The answer to this question depends on how we think about health anxiety as a problem.

-The psychiatric system regards health anxiety as a disorder that is caused by some sort of underlying biological fault that produces the symptoms, although this cause has never been identified.
+Psychiatry regards health anxiety as a disorder that is caused by a biological fault that produces the symptoms, although this cause has never been identified.

-The psychological modelling of emotional distress (used here at Lee Psychology) regards health anxiety as being caused by things that have happened during a person’s life and how they have made sense of them.
+The psychological model regards it as being caused by things that have happened in your life and how you have made sense of them.

-Consequently, almost any experience can be interpreted in a way that leads to worries and anxiety about our health, for example:
+Consequently, almost any experience can be interpreted in a way that leads to worries and anxiety about your health, for example:

 - Losing a close relative to illness or accident.